VKG5/Game/README.md

-This was my first project on pyhton.
+This was my first project on python.

 The code is pretty basic and doesn't use any advanced "pygame" functions, only the basic ones.